daniyal-ahmad-khan/soccer-solution/README.md

 ```

 #### Note on Backend Initialization
-The first time you start the backend, it will take some time to initialize.
+The first time you start the docker the backend initialization, will take some time to initialize.
 This delay is due to the conversion of .pt weights to TensorRT .engine format.
-This conversion is necessary because .engine weights are optimized for the CUDA version and operating system they are generated on, ensuring optimal performance for your application.
+This conversion is necessary because .engine weights are optimized for the CUDA version and operating system they are generated on, ensuring optimal performance.